 The origins of Bingo date back to the 16th century in Italy, where each Saturday, Italians would play a game called “Lo Giuoco del Lotto d’Italia.”
 West of Italy, in France, Bingo was known as “Le Lotto.”
 The game continued to spread until it reached Germany in the 19th century.
 However, the Germans used Bingo for educational purposes, such as timetables and, surprisingly, history!
 Bingo journeyed across Europe until it found its way to American carnivals and fairs.
 There, it was known as “Beano.”

 During his travels from Atlanta, Edwin Lowe discovered Beano at a fair.
 He was so impressed with the game that he brought it back to New York City.
 One of Lowe’s friends was responsible for the name “Bingo.”
 Instead of saying “Beano,” he yelled “Bingo!” and from that point on, the game was officially known as such.
+If you’re interested in exploring different variations of the game, you can find a comprehensive list of sites here that offer various bingo experiences catering to different preferences and styles.

 Online Bingo was first introduced in the United States in 1996 when the website Bingo Zone launched.
 It quickly became popular, and by 2000, there were approximately 20 websites for people to choose from.
 The first online Bingo site in the UK was Bingo Blitz, launched in August 2012 and was the first to offer cash prizes.